uinix-js/uinix-fp/packages/uinix-fp-k/readme.md

 ## Use

-`k` is a curried function simply returning the first provided value.
+`k` is a curried function always returning the first provided value.

 ```js
 import {k} from 'uinix-fp-k';